Cold winters and LED lights don’t mix, or so we’ve been told.

 Have you ever noticed that fluorescent tube lights look terrible in cold weather?
 That’s normal.

 Fluorescent lights work by ionizing the mercury vapor in the tube.
-Because LED lights don’t work this way, their light output and quality stay consistent regardless of how cold it gets.
+Unlike traditional lighting, the light output of LED lights stays consistent regardless of how cold it gets.

 Last but not least, LEDs are resistant to sudden temperature changes.
 Because they don’t have any glass components that can break easily, they are the ideal choice for your garage or workshop.

-What is the operating temperature of LED lights?
+What is the operating temperature of LED Lighting?

-That means that LED lights are suitable for outdoor use anywhere in the United States and Canada!
+That means LED lights are suitable for outdoor use anywhere in the United States and Canada!

 The temperature inside your garage won’t fluctuate nearly that much, especially if you’ve insulated your garage.
-However, continuous temperature changes, high humidity and heat can take a toll on your bulbs.
+However, continuous temperature changes, heat, and high humidity in your garage can take a toll on your bulbs.

 Heat: The Enemy of LED Lights